General Data Protection Regulation

 The GDPR is designed to bring data protection into the 21st century, and while it retains much of the previous data protection directives, there are some important changes to note, including:

 - Expansion of scope (i.e. territorial scope outlined above, and the extension of EU data protection law requirements to data “processors” – Granicus, not just “controllers” – your organisation)

 - Expansion of definitions of personal and sensitive data

 - Stricter processing requirements (see below)

-- Honouring the “right to erasure” also known as the “right to be forgotten” while retaining clients’ ability to interrogate message and engagement data
+- Honoured the “right to erasure” also known as the “right to be forgotten” while retaining your ability to interrogate message and engagement data

-In addition to product changes, we’re also reviewing our internal processes, procedures and responsibilities to ensure that they meet all GDPR requirements.
+In addition to product changes, we’ve also reviewed our internal processes, procedures and responsibilities to ensure that they meet all GDPR requirements.

-If you require any further information on GDPR, please do not hesitate to get in touch.
+If you require any further information on Granicus and the GDPR, please do not hesitate to get in touch.
 Contact your account manager or email Granicus.